-One study of 19 people found that drinking guava leaf tea lowered blood sugar levels after a meal.
-The effects lasted for up to two hours (3).
+One study in 19 people noted that drinking guava leaf tea lowered blood sugar levels after a meal.
+The effects lasted up to two hours (

-Guavas may help boost heart health in a number of different ways.
+Guavas may help boost heart health in a number of ways.

-Many scientists believe that the high levels of antioxidants and vitamins in guava may help protect the heart against damage from free radicals (6).
+Many scientists believe that the high levels of antioxidants and vitamins in guava leaves may help protect your heart from damage by free radicals (

 The higher levels of potassium and soluble fiber in guavas are also thought to contribute to improved heart health.

-Since high blood pressure and high levels of LDL cholesterol are linked to higher risks of heart disease and stroke, adding moderate amounts of guava to your diet could lead to valuable benefits.
+Since high blood pressure and high levels of LDL cholesterol are linked to higher risks of heart disease and stroke, taking guava leaf extract could lead to valuable benefits.

-A 12-week study of 120 people found that eating ripe guava before meals caused an overall decrease in blood pressure by 8–9 points, a reduction in total cholesterol by 9.9% and an increase in “good” HDL cholesterol by 8% (8).
+A 12-week study in 120 people found that eating ripe guava before meals caused an overall decrease in blood pressure by 8–9 points, a reduction in total cholesterol by 9.9%, and an increase in “good” HDL cholesterol by 8% (

-However, there is some evidence that guava extract can actually reduce the pain intensity of menstrual cramps.
+However, there is some evidence that guava leaf extract may reduce the pain intensity of menstrual cramps.

-A study involving 197 women who experienced painful symptoms found that taking 6 mg of guava leaf extract daily resulted in reduced pain intensity.
-It appeared to be even more powerful than some painkillers (11).
+A study in 197 women who experienced painful symptoms found that taking 6 mg of guava leaf extract daily resulted in reduced pain intensity.
+It appeared to be even more powerful than some painkillers (

 Guavas are an excellent source of dietary fiber.

-Therefore, eating more guavas may help aid in healthy bowel movements and prevent constipation.
+Therefore, eating more guavas may aid healthy bowel movements and prevent constipation.